-Due: June 15, as shown on the inside front cover
+Due: July 15, as shown on the inside front cover

-The San Mateo County Joint Powers Financing Authority (the "Authority") is offering [PAR AMOUNT]\ of its Lease Revenue Bonds (Cordilleras Mental Health Center Replacement Project), 2021 Series A-1 (the "2021A-1 Bonds") and [PAR AMOUNT]\ of its Refunding Lease Revenue Bonds (Maple Street Correctional Center), 2021 Series A-2 (Federally Taxable) (the "2021A-2 Bonds" and, collectively with the 2021A-1 Bonds, the "2021 Bonds").
-The 2021 Bonds are being issued by the Authority pursuant to a Trust Agreement, dated as of April 1, 2014, as supplemented from time to time, (the "Trust Agreement"), including as supplemented by a First Supplemental Trust Agreement (as described herein) by and between the Authority and U.S. Bank National Association, as trustee (the "Trustee").
-The 2021 Bonds are being issued for the purpose of providing funds, together with other available moneys, to (i) finance the acquisition, construction and equipping of the \\\\\\\ (the "2021 Project"), (ii) refund certain bonds previously issued by the Authority, (iii) pay capitalized interest on the 2021 Bonds through \\\\\\\, and (iv) pay costs of issuance of the 2021 Bonds.
-See "PLAN OF FINANCE" and "ESTIMATED SOURCES AND USES OF FUNDS" herein.
+The San Mateo County Joint Powers Financing Authority (the "Authority") is offering \$[PAR AMOUNT] of its Refunding Lease Revenue Bonds (Federally Taxable), 2021 Series B (the "2021B Bonds).
+The 2021B Bonds are being issued by the Authority pursuant to a Trust Agreement, dated as of April 15, 1994, as supplemented from time to time, including as supplemented by a Tenth Supplemental Trust Agreement (as described herein) by and between the Authority and U.S. Bank National Association, as trustee (the "Trustee").

+The 2021B Bonds are being issued by the Authority to refund all or a portion of the Authority's Lease Revenue Bonds (Refunding and Capital Projects), 2013 Series A (Robert Sans Memorial Issue) currently outstanding in the aggregate principal amount of \$ See "PLAN OF FINANCE" and "ESTIMATED SOURCES AND USES OF FUNDS" herein.

-The 2021 Bonds are issuable as fully registered bonds and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the 2021 Bonds, and individual purchases of the 2021 Bonds will be made in book-entry form only.
-Ownership interests in the 2021 Bonds will be in denominations of \$5,000 and integral multiples thereof.
-Beneficial owners of the 2021 Bonds will not receive physical certificates representing the 2021 Bonds purchased, but will receive a credit balance on the books of the nominees of such purchasers.
-Interest on the 2021 Bonds is payable on June 15 and December 15 of each year, commencing December 15, 2021.
-Principal of, premium, if any, and interest on the 2021 Bonds will be paid by the Trustee to DTC, which is obligated in turn to remit such principal, premium, if any, and interest to its DTC Participants for subsequent disbursement to the beneficial owners of the 2021 Bonds, as described herein.
-See APPENDIX B - "BOOK-ENTRY SYSTEM" attached hereto.
+The 2021B Bonds are issuable as fully registered bonds and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+DTC will act as securities depository for the 2021B Bonds, and individual purchases of the 2021B Bonds will be made in book-entry form only.
+Ownership interests in the 2021B Bonds will be in denominations of \$5,000 and integral multiples thereof.
+Beneficial owners of the 2021B Bonds will not receive physical certificates representing the 2021B Bonds purchased, but will receive a credit balance on the books of the nominees of such purchasers.
+Interest on the 2021B Bonds is payable on January 15 and July 15 of each year, commencing [January 15, 2022].
+Principal of, premium, if any, and interest to its DTC Participants for subsequent disbursement to the beneficial owners of the 2021B Bonds, as described herein.
+See APPENDIX B - "BOOK-ENTRY SYSTEM."

-[The 2021 Bonds are subject to optional, mandatory sinking fund and extraordinary redemption prior to maturity, all as described herein.
-See "THE 2021 BONDS-Redemption of the 2021 Bonds" herein.]
+The 2021B Bonds are subject only to extraordinary redemption.
+See "THE 2021B Bonds-Redemption of 2021B Bonds" herein.

-[The 2021 Bonds are limited obligations of the Authority payable solely from, and secured solely by, Revenues of the Authority, consisting primarily of Base Rental Payments to be received by the Authority from the County under a Facility Lease, dated as of April 1, 2014 (the "Facility Lease"), as amended and supplemented including as supplemented by a First Amendment to Facility Lease by and between the Authority and the County, for the right to use and occupy certain real property and facilities (the "Facilities"), as more fully described herein.
-The County will agree in the Facility Lease to make all Base Rental Payments, subject to abatement of such Base Rental Payments in the event of delayed completion or material damage to or destruction of the Facilities, a material title defect with respect to the Facilities or a taking of the Facilities in whole or in part.
-Pursuant to the Trust Agreement, the 2021 Bonds are secured by a pledge of and charge and lien upon the Revenues equal to the pledge, charge and lien securing any additional bonds issued under the Trust Agreement.]
+The 2021B Bonds are limited obligations of the Authority payable solely from, and secured solely by, Revenues of the Authority, consisting primarily of Base Rental Payments to be received by the Authority from the County under a Master Facility Lease, by and between the Authority and the County, for the right to use and possession of certain real property and facilities (the "Leased Property"), as more fully described herein.
+Pursuant to the Trust Agreement, the 2021B Bonds are secured by a pledge of and charge and lien upon the Revenues equal to the pledge, charge and lien securing outstanding lease revenue bonds and any additional bonds issued under the Trust Agreement.